Lawmakers push to ban Styrofoam in San Diego

 The material is one of the most abundant forms of marine and terrestrial litter.

 "Our growing reliance on disposable plastic to fuel our `culture of convenience' is not without cost.
-Globally, an average of eight million tons of plastic ends up in the ocean," said Roger Kube, a policy adviser with the 5 Gyres Institute. ``Once there, sunlight and currents shred plastic debris into smaller particles called microplastics, which absorb and concentrate toxic chemicals up the marine food chain and into our bodies.
+Globally, an average of eight million tons of plastic ends up in the ocean," said Roger Kube, a policy adviser with the 5 Gyres Institute.
+"Once there, sunlight and currents shred plastic debris into smaller particles called microplastics, which absorb and concentrate toxic chemicals up the marine food chain and into our bodies.
 From plankton to fish, and to humans that eat seafood, plastic pollution is changing the very chemistry of life."

 Volunteers with the Surfrider Foundation collected 12,575 pieces of EPS-related waste from local beaches in 2017, according to Michael Torti, executive committee chair of the environmental advocacy nonprofit's San Diego chapter.